Summer Undergraduate Research Fellowship (SURF)

 - Academic Transcript (unofficial transcript will suffice; official transcript not necessary)

 - Two Letters of Recommendation.
-We highly recommend letters from faculty, supervisors, and/or colleagues who can specifically discuss your academic and research preparation for the program.
+We highly recommend letters from faculty & supervisors who can specifically discuss your academic potential and research preparation for the program.

-- Optional Diversity Statement detailing how your participation in SURF would contribute to diversity in the field of Engineering.
+- Optional Personal History Statement detailing how your participation in SURF would contribute to diversity of thought and experience in the field of Engineering.
 This is optional but strongly encouraged.
-Note: If you are applying through SR-EIP and would like to submit an optional diversity statement, please email a PDF attachment to email@example.com with the subject line: LastName-FirstName-DiversityStatement.
+Note: If you are applying through SR-EIP and would like to submit an optional personal history statement, please email a PDF attachment to email@example.com with the subject line LastName-FirstName-PersonalHistoryStatement.

 For Stanford Labs: Host a Scholar